 First female, first Scottish Poet Laureate in the role's 400 year history, Duffy's combination of tender and tough, humour and lyric, jaded and curious, idiosyncratic and conventional has won her a very wide audience of readers and listeners.

 Jackie Kay was born and brought up in Scotland.
-She was awarded an MBE in 2006, and was appointed Scotland’s Makar in 2016.
+She was awarded an MBE in 2006, and was Scotland’s Makar from 2016-2021.

 Appointed Scots Makar from 2011 to 2016, Liz Lochhead is both transgressive and popular; as Anne Varty wrote, ‘her work is that of one woman speaking to many, and one person speaking for many’.